informalsystems/audits/ibc/ics04/handshake/invariants.md

-# ICS 04
+# ICS 04 invariants

-## ICS04 invariants

 ICS04 allows modules on different chains to exchange packets in a reliable and secure way.
-If channel is ordered, then ordering of packet sent is respected on the delivery.
+If channel is ordered, the packets are sent/received in the FIFO order.

 Modules on different chains need to establish initial trust in the form of trusted header state.
 More precisely, given a module A on chainA and a module B on chainB, the module A needs to install